ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

 .. sectnum::
 .. contents::

 Instead of spelling out all the trivial cases of a function, we often use wildcards to summarise shared behaviour.
-This will however become inconvenient once we extend the domain datatype by adding new constructors: the function in question does still compile as the newly added constructor is subsumed in the function's wildcard pattern.
-This is often unwanted and makes refactoring hard.
+This however becomes inconvenient once we extend the domain datatype by adding new constructors: the function in question does still compile as the newly added constructor is subsumed in the function's wildcard pattern.
+This is often unwanted and makes refactoring hard, because existing tools provide no way to find functions that may need to be adjusted after the new constructor was added. `GHC issue #21572 <https://gitlab.haskell.org/ghc/ghc/-/issues/21572>`_ is a recent example.

-We propose a new syntax extension for "or patterns": *an or pattern is a list of patterns, none of which matches any variables.* Or patterns are syntactic sugar which support eradicating wildcard patters from your code.
-Or patterns additionally endorse code reuse as right hand sides can be shared by multiple patterns.
+We propose a new syntax extension for "or patterns": *an or pattern matches a list of patterns, none of which matches any variables.*

-Or patterns are ordinary patterns and can appear anywhere that a pattern can appear (top-level function argument positions, ``LambdaCase`` patterns, left-hand side of ``<-`` in guards etc.)
+Compared to writing out one clause per pattern, or patterns endorse code reuse of the shared right-hand side.
+Compared to wildcard patterns, or patterns list matched patterns explicitly, to support refactorings in the above sense.

 Motivation
 ----------

-Wildcard (``_``) patterns make code harder to maintain.
-They essentially mean "match every other pattern", which also includes "patterns that may be enabled in the future" e.g. when a new constructor is added to a type.

-In our experience this is rarely the intention.
-Usually, when a new constructor is added, we need to revisit functions on the type and update them accordingly.
-But if functions use ``_`` patterns this is not easy as we won't be getting any compile time warnings about functions we need to update.

-This is also against the Haskell way of refactoring programs.
-Haskell is well known for its features that make refactoring easier than most other languages, but ``_`` patterns actually make refactoring harder.

-As an example, GHC developers would know that adding a new constructor to an existing type means many compile-run-edit cycles, with no compile-time help, because of ``_`` patterns.
-Given that by default we don't get stack traces in Haskell, and also GHC takes a lot of time to build, this wastes GHC developers' time.

-Or patterns solve this problem by allowing programmers to explicitly match a list of constructors in a concise way.
-As an example, suppose we had this type:
+Suppose we had this type:

 ::